Register | Login | Contact Us

 Expedition Suite

 Add some indulgence to your voyage aboard MS Fridtjof Nansen and reserve one of our Expedition Suites.
-Spacious, serviced, and with bed combinations for up to four people, these well-appointed apartments offer special features such as private balconies, expansive windows, and hot tubs.
-Suites feature a double bed that can be divided into two single beds on request at the time of booking, and some have a sofa bed.
-All have a private bathroom with a shower and toiletries, a TV, a safe, European two-pin plug sockets, a single-serve coffee machine, and tea- and coffee-making facilities.
-Naturally, the accommodation includes a full range of premium facilities as well as a minibar (charges apply), daily turn-down service, and laundry.
-Complimentary fine dining in our Lindstrøm restaurant is part of the experience, and a takeaway service means you can enjoy all meals exclusively.
-Champagne on ice and a platter of delicacies are provided for your enjoyment as you set sail.
+Spacious and with bed combinations for up to four people, these well-appointed rooms offer special features such as a private balcony, expansive windows, and a hot tub.
+Suites feature a double bed that can be divided into two single beds on request at the time of booking, and some have a sofa bed or a fold-down bed.
+All have a private bathroom with a shower and toiletries, a TV, a safe, European two-pin plug sockets, a single-serve coffee machine, and tea and coffee-making facilities.
+In addition to your wind and waterproof expedition jacket and refillable HX water bottle, a bottle of Champagne on ice and a platter of delicacies will be waiting for you in your suite to celebrate the beginning of your adventure.
+Resupply with expedition snacks with your suite minibar (first restock free).
+Daily turn-down service and laundry add extra comfort and ease to your expedition.
+Complimentary fine dining in our Lindstrøm restaurant is part of the suite experience, and a takeaway service means you can enjoy all meals in the privacy of your suite.

 Arctic Superior